- Looking for DirectX installation repair solutions? The problem might be tied to missing .DLL files.

-If this method doesn’t work or you do not have the necessary computer skills to update/fix the drivers manually, we strongly suggest to do it automatically by using Tweakbit’s Driver Updater tool.
-This tool is approved by Microsoft and Norton Antivirus.
-After several tests, our team concluded that this is the best automatized solution.
-Below you can find a quick guide how to do it.
+If this method doesn’t work or you do not have the necessary computer skills to update/fix the drivers manually, we strongly suggest doing it automatically by using third-party software.

-- Open Settings app and go to Update & Security.
+- Open the Settings app and go to Update & Security.

 - Go to Windows Update section and click on Advanced options.

 - Before uninstalling an update you have to do a bit of research and find which of these updates is a DirectX update.